Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNodeType.md

 # Add-AzureRmServiceFabricNodeType

 ## SYNOPSIS
-Add a node type to the existing cluster
+Add a new node type to the existing cluster

 ## SYNTAX